-E. Basic Definitions
+Basic Definitions:

-- 1. Chair/Presiding Officer is the individual authorized by law or District policy to oversee, direct and preside over the public meeting of the Board or any other District committee. - 2.
-Board of Directors is the governing body of the District, comprised of four (4) directors and one (1) President of the Board.
-Each Board member serves a term of office of four (4) years or until his or her successor qualifies and takes office.
-Board members shall take office at noon on the first Friday in December following their election. - 3.
-District Official is any elected or appointed member of the Board or District committee established by resolution or Board policy.
+- Chair/Presiding Officer is the individual authorized by law or District Policy to oversee, direct and preside over the public meeting of the Board or any other District Committee. - 2.
+District Official is any elected or appointed Member of the Board or District Committee established by resolution or Board policy. - 3.
+Board of Directors is the legislative body of five (5) members who govern each district by establishing policies for the operation of the District.
+Each Board Member serves a term of four (4) years or until his or her successor qualifies and takes office.2